Elves-Core/.github/profile/README.md

 - 🌱 We are always exploring the latest in **cybersecurity technologies**

-- 👨‍💻 Discover more about our services at [Elves Core](https://elvescore.io)
+- 👨‍💻 Discover more about our services In English at [Elves Core](https://elvescore.io)
-- 👨‍💻 Discover more about our services at [Elves Core](https://elvescore.jp)
+- 👨‍💻 Discover more about our services In Japanese at [Elves Core](https://elvescore.jp)

 - 💬 Reach out to us for **penetration testing and cybersecurity solutions**